 “I wanted to do something new and different, and I am.
 But I had no idea how stressful it would be.
 I think I’m glad I’m doing it, but some days I wonder.”

-For most of us — who weren’t raised on cruising — deciding to go cruising is taking on a big challenge.
+For most of us — who weren’t raised on cruising — deciding to set off on a boat is taking on a big challenge.
 One that can easily overwhelm us.

 But I’m here to say that everyone hits the wall in preparing to cruise.
 I did.
 Both times.
-Yes, even after going cruising once and knowing what it was like, I still faced that feeling of “what was I thinking?” as I prepared to move aboard a different boat, with different systems, headed to different cruising grounds.
+Yes, even after going cruising once and knowing what it was like, I still faced that feeling of “what was I thinking?” as I prepared to move aboard a new (to me) boat, with different systems, headed to different cruising grounds.

 The solution?
 For me, and what I tell others, it’s two-fold:

 - First, slow down a bit.
 Breathe.
 Even take a break from “preparing to cruise.”
 Try to get rid of deadlines.
-If your house has sold but you don’t have a boat yet, see if you can rent a furnished apartment month-to-month rather than trying to rush the boat purchase.
-If you’re trying to get a bunch of certifications and time on the water before you can leave the dock, perhaps set the date for leaving the dock back a bit — even if it means wintering or summering somewhere other than your dream destination.
+If you have sold your house but you haven’t yet found a boat, rent a furnished apartment month-to-month.
+Don’t rush the boat purchase.
+If you’re trying to get a bunch of certifications and time on the water before you can leave the dock, set the date for leaving the dock back a bit.
+Perhaps that means wintering or summering somewhere other than your dream destination.
 Space classes out.
 Absorb one before starting another.

 - Second, give yourself an out.
 If you have a home that you’d want to return to if cruising doesn’t work for you, figure out how you can not give it up until you’ve been cruising for at least six months — better yet, a year.
 If you know that you’d want to move even if you weren’t going cruising, then go ahead and sell it or don’t renew the lease.
 Even then, think about the “stuff” that you’re getting rid of.
 If it really bothers you to get rid of something, see if you can keep it in storage.

 - When you’re starting to feel overwhelmed by everything you need to do, pick one simple item and do it.
-Do something that should be a fairly easy win.
-Getting just one thing done and crossed off the list will immediately raise your spirits.
+Dosomething that should be a fairly easy win.
+Getting just one thing done and crossing it off the list will immediately raise your spirits.
 Tackle the big, tough projects on a day when you’re feeling ready to take on the world.

 - Don’t assume that your spouse/partner/kids feel the same way you do on any given day.
 Talk about what’s going on with you, especially if you’re having serious second thoughts (not the ones that are half joking “what am I thinking?” ideas, but the ones where you’re feeling sick in the pit of your stomach at the thought of what you’re doing).
 And if your spouse/partner/kids come to you with that sort of revelation, talk it out and come to a conclusion that hopefully satisfies both or all of you.

 - If you find one particular class mind-boggling — or don’t pass one that gives a certification — don’t give up.
-Perhaps find someone that teaches the material differently.
+Perhaps find someone who teaches the material differently.
 Or study the material on your own at a slower pace.
 Ask for help.
-Different people learn different ways and most likely the class was just not a good match for you.
+Different people learn in different ways, and most likely the class was just not a good match for you.

 - Yes, there are things that you need to know before you leave.
-But no matter how well-prepared you are, you’ll learn as you go.
+But no matter how well-prepared you are, you’ll continue to learn as you go.
 And that’s okay.

 Are you having serious second thoughts about what you’ve tackled?